UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 ## Centering the bins on the data can help create more accurate distribution plots

-[From Kimberly Fessel’s dataviz videos](https://www.youtube.com/watch?v=DCgPRaIDYXA)
+[From Kimberly Fessel’s DataViz videos](https://www.youtube.com/watch?v=DCgPRaIDYXA)

 <img src=/module3/kde-buildup.gif></img>

-Notes: Instead of setting fixed lines along the axis and then count points fully in one bin or another, we can create bins that are centered on the data and then add the bins together.
+Notes: Instead of setting fixed lines along the axis and then count points fully in one bin or another, we can create bins that are centred on the data and then add the bins together.

 When we center bins on the data, we often use bell-shaped bins instead